THE STORY OF SUSTAINABLE CHURCH FLOWERS

 What are sustainable Church Flowers?

-Source flowers from your own gardens, window boxes, churchyards and hedgerows and locate nearest growers from the national organization of Flowers from the Farm
+Source flowers from your own gardens, window boxes, churchyards and hedgerows and locate nearest growers from the national organisation of Flowers from the Farm.

 Arrange in water, chicken wire and vessels, eliminate use of floral foam.

-SCF Ambassadors who offer workshop and demonstrations, Zoom Q&A with Shane Connolly including demos.
+SCF Ambassadors offer workshops and demonstrations, Zoom Q&A with Shane Connolly including demonstrations.

 Candy Connolly